Armagh: Governance

 Armagh City and District Council was a single district council until 2015 when it merged with Banbridge District Council and Craigavon Borough Council under local government reorganisation in Northern Ireland to become Armagh City, Banbridge and Craigavon Borough Council, sometimes colloquially referred to as the ABC council.

-Armagh is part of the Newry and Armagh Assembly constituency.

-Together with part of the district of Newry and Mourne, it forms the Newry & Armagh constituency for elections to the Westminster Parliament and Northern Ireland Assembly.
+Armagh is part of the Newry and Armagh constituency for elections to the Northern Ireland Assembly.
+Together with part of the district of Newry and Mourne, it forms the Newry and Armagh constituency for elections to the Westminster Parliament.